Brooksolomon/The-binger-svelte-edition/README.md

 ### Live link : https://the-binger.vercel.app/

-### Technologies Used : Html, CSS, JavaScript, SvelteKit , Firebase ,TMDB API.
+### Technologies Used : Html, CSS, JavaScript, SvelteKit , Firebase , TMDB API, Vercel.

 ### Description : A movie and tv show searching and tracking platform that lets you stay upto date with your current shows and movies ,This is a simple movie tracking application.
 ## Code Structure :